pdx-cs-sound/fm/README.md

   be able to be applied to separate operators where this makes sense.

-* The modulation parameters (frequency and amplitude) can be set only from the command line.
+* FM and its frequency and amplitude can be set only by editing the source.
 Other MIDI messages should be supported, particularly pitch wheel, mod wheel, pan, volume, pedal and program change.

 * The keyboard currently tries to listen for a MIDI keyboard connection, behaving as a MIDI output device.
 This may not work on Windows or Mac.
-A keyboard can be hardwire to the program, but uggh.
-A command line argument would be better.
+An optional command line argument to specify a synth would be useful.

 * JACK is not supported.